NickAkincilar/QlikSense-Data-Driven-Email-Alerts/README.md

 This project allows you to send dynamic email alerts from  Qliksense load script based on data conditions/metric values such as Average Sales \> 10000.

-It uses the web file data source feature of Sense to call a NodeJS page that send SMTP email alerts based on URL parameters.
-It uses a nodeJS package called **nodemailer** to send out the email alerts.
+It uses the REST data connector in Sense to call a custom NodeJS REST service that sends SMTP email alerts based on URL parameters.
+It uses a nodeJS package called **nodemailer** to send the actual email alerts.

+REST Service is designed to recive email information as URL paramaters.
 Currently these parameters are From, To, Subject & Body.
 NodeJS server page in this project is designed to store the email SMTP server credentials as part of the server.js file so all emails will be sent from a central account.
 Code can be easily modified to take User/PW values as parameters as well so this can be controlled from the load script as well.

-**\*\*\* Calling Dynamic URLs for data load used in this method requires QlikSense server to be set to Legacy Mode**
+**\*\*\* LEGACY MODE is no longer needed!
+Previus version which returned HTML results needed this mode but the new XML data is compatible with Qlik's REST Connector so Legacy Mode is no longer requirede**

 *Warning/Disclaimer: This project is just a proof of concept design and not intended for commercial.
 It can be used as a starting point by customers to